Questions You Should Ask Before Purchasing a Classic, Muscle or Exotic Car:

 -The seats are comfortable and big enough to accommodate a large person.

 -The seat height from the floor is comfortable so you aren’t leaning back, without sacrificing headroom, and your knees aren’t up to your chin.

 -Ravenhawk’s seat height from the ground makes for easy entry, and you don’t have to lift your legs over a high or wide threshold.

 -There is also space behind the seats for storage (seats also fold forward).

 Does the car have shoulder harnesses?

--Most street rods don’t have the capability for shoulder harnesses, only seat belts.
+-Most classics cars don’t have the capability for shoulder harnesses, only seat belts.

 -The Ravenhawk has three point, frame mounted and retractable shoulder harnesses for each seat.